THE 10 ABSOLUTE BEST THINGS TO DO IN FREMANTLE

 • Artefacts from the Dutch shipwrecks, Zeewijk, Zuytdorp, and Vergulde Draeck.

-• The de Vlamingh Dish found on Dirk Hartog Island and inscribed with a record of the first Western Australian landfall in 1616
+• The de Vlamingh Dish found on Dirk Hartog Island and inscribed with a record of the first Western Australia landfall in 1616

 Where: Victoria Quay, Peter Hughes Dr, Fremantle

-Little Creatures is an iconic pub located at Fremantle Fishing Boat Harbour, and one of the most popular things to do in Fremantle.
+Little Creatures is an iconic pub located at Fremantle Fishing Boat Harbour, and one of the most popular places to visit in Fremantle.
 It has everything going for it–from a backyard area where you enjoy the sunshine to craft beer – and a delicious and not too expensive menu.

 Basically, it’s the perfect place to kick back with some friends, have a few drinks, and relax in a vibrant and friendly atmosphere on a lazy afternoon.
 They even have a kids sandpit if you need some time out!
 So, even if you’re only spending one day in Fremantle, make sure you put this on your itinerary.